zelloptt/zello-android-client-sdk/README.md

    boolean showCancel = false, cancelEnable = true;

    if (!_appState.isAvailable()) {
-		state = "ZelloWork app is not installed";
+		state = "Zello Work app is not installed";
    } else if (_appState.isInitializing()) {
-		state = "Connecting to the ZelloWork app...";
+		state = "Connecting to the Zello Work app...";
    } else if (_appState.isConfiguring()) {
-		state = "Configuring ZelloWork app...";
+		state = "Configuring Zello Work app...";
    } else if (!_appState.isSignedIn()) {
 		if (_appState.isSigningIn()) {
 			state = "Signing in...";